-The Kap7 ball is the official ball of the 2019 National Collegiate Women's Water Polo Championship.
-One ball will be given to each participating team at the finals site.
+The Kap7 ball is the official ball of the 2019 National Collegiate Men's Water Polo Championship.
+One ball will be given to each participating team after the finals.
 Remaining balls become the property of the host institution.

 Section 1.6 Rules